jinnguyen/puja/docs/built-in-tags.md

 <a name="extends"></a>
 - <strong>extends</strong>:<br />
-If this is the first time you come with Puja, you should see <a href="https://github.com/jinnguyen/puja/edit/master/docs#template-inheritance">Template inheritance</a> for more information.<br />
+If this is the first time you come with Puja, you should see <a href="https://github.com/jinnguyen/puja/edit/master/docs#template-inheritance">Template inheritance</a> for basic usage.<br />
 ** Puja don't support you use multi extends tag in a template.
 <pre>{% extends master1.tpl %}
 {% extends master2.tpl %}